UltraCakeBakery/FastColorGenerator/README.md

 ### `new FastColorGenerator(seed?: number)`

 Creates a new Fast Color Generator instance.
-If no seed is provided, the current timestamp is used.
+If no seed is provided, the current date as an integer is used.

 - **Parameters**:
   - `seed` (number): A 32-bit integer used as the starting state.